MatthewB1/Readable/README.md

 # Compiler for a high-level language

 ---
+This was an area of programming I had very little knowledge of at the beginning of this project.
+It came with a set of problems that I'd never had to encounter and learned a lot, as such this is far from good code and if I were to start from scratch I'd have done many things differently.
+Regardless I enjoyed building this and am proud of it.

 ## Purpose
 The main focus of this project is the implementation of a compiler, but I need something to compiler.
 For this I have designed a relatively simple high-level language; in line with the ideas of literate programming, first put foward by Donald Knuth, this language will be designed with 'readability' in mind.